Generative AI Meets 6G and Beyond: Diffusion Models for Semantic Communications: Diffusion Models

 \paragraph{Unifying Diffusion Models with VE and VP SDEs} Further, by extending the denoising score matching objective in Eq.~\eqref{eq:dsm} to the continuous-time setting, we can unify diffusion models through two principal SDE formulations: Variance Exploding (VE) and Variance Preserving (VP) SDEs~\cite{song2020score}.

 In particular, the VE formulation corresponds to Denoising Score Matching with Langevin Dynamics (SMLD)~\cite{song2019generative}, while the VP formulation underlies Denoising Diffusion Probabilistic Models (DDPMs)~\cite{ho2020denoising}.
 Both approaches can be understood as discretizations of their respective continuous-time SDEs.
 Table~\ref{tab:sde} presents a unified overview of diffusion models through VE and VP SDEs.
+The key distinction between VE and VP SDEs lies in their treatment of variance evolution.
+While VE SDEs allow unbounded variance growth through pure diffusion, VP SDEs maintain unit variance asymptotically through the balance between contraction and injection.